willnationsdev/godot-docs/getting_started/guides/godot_essentials_guide.rst

   node, it automatically deletes its children beforehand.
 And when each of those children receive the command to delete themselves, then they too will delete their children beforehand.
-This recursive process continues until the leaf nodes finally delete themselves.
+This recursive process continues until the leaf nodes, with no children, finally delete themselves.
 The node tree systematically deletes itself from the bottom up!

   Nodes in particular also have a
   :ref:`queue_free() <class_Node_method_queue_free>` method.
 This delays
-  its deletion until the next idle frame to prevent any discernible lag.
+  their deletion until the next idle frame to minimize any discernible lag.

 Resources